LEO0331/Mini_projects/CodingPractice/leetcode9_PalindromeNumber.md

 # Description
 Given an integer x, return true if x is palindrome integer.
 An integer is a palindrome when it reads the same backward as forward.
 For example, 121 is palindrome while 123 is not.
+Constraints: -2^31 <= x <= 2^31 - 1
 ```
 Input: x = -121
 Output: false